crankmanser/sphec-meter/Project_Manifest.md

-1.  **Implement Remaining pBIOS Screens:** Build
-    out the other diagnostic screens defined in the pBIOS menu:
+1.  **Implement Remaining pBIOS Screens:** Build out the other diagnostic screens defined in the pBIOS menu:
     * Ensure the graphing works as intended
-    * Ensure the filter pipeline is implemented as
-      intended
-    * implement the FFT and statistical analysis
     * implement the live tuning KPIs
     * Noise Analysis & Drift Trending
     * View Calibration KPIs